 3.1 DIRECTION BY PARTICIPANT.
-Each Participant (or the Participant's duly authorized representative) shall direct the Custodian with respect to the investment and reinvestment of Account assets (contributions and earnings thereon).
-Such direction shall include investments available for acquisition through the Custodian in its regular course of business and approved by the Custodian for investment under the Plan.
-The Custodian will not have discretionary authority or control with respect to the investment of the Account assets, will not provide investment advice that will serve as a primary basis for the investment decisions of the Participant's Account, and will not be deemed a fiduciary of the Account, as such term is defined under Code Section 4975(e)(3) or Section 3(21) of the Employee Retirement Income Security Act of 1974 ("ERISA"), if applicable.
-The Custodian is not responsible for reviewing the assets in the Participant's Account, or for making recommendations on acquiring, retaining or selling any assets.
-Uninvested cash, dividends and distributions on shares of mutual funds or other investments held in the account that are paid in cash will be invested along with other cash balances (see Cash Balances, below.)
+Each Participant (or the Participant's duly authorized representative) shall direct the Custodian with respect to the investment and reinvestment of the contributions to the Participant's Roth IRA and the earnings thereon.
+Such direction shall include investments available for acquisition through the Custodian in its regular course of business and approved by the

+Custodian for investment by Roth IRAs.
+The Custodian will not have discretionary authority or control with respect to the investment of the Roth IRA assets, will not provide investment advice that will serve as a primary basis for the investment decisions of the Participant's Roth IRA, and will not be deemed a fiduciary of the Roth IRA, as such term is defined under Code Section 4975(e) (3) or Section 3(21) of the Employee Retirement Income Security Act of 1974 ("ERISA"), if applicable.
+The Custodian is not responsible for reviewing the assets in the Participant's Roth IRA, or for making recommendations on acquiring, retaining or selling any assets.
+Uninvested cash, dividends and distributions on shares of mutual funds or other investments held in the account that are paid in cash will be invested along with other cash balances (see Cash Balances, below).

 3.2 DELEGATION OF INVESTMENT RESPONSIBILITY.
-The Participant (or the Participant's duly authorized representative) may delegate the authority to invest all or a portion of an Account to an agent or attorney-in-fact, including but not limited to a division or affiliate of the Custodian, by notifying the Custodian in writing on a form acceptable to the Custodian of the delegation of such authority, including the name of the person or persons to whom such authority, and any limitations on such authority, is delegated and the assets with respect to which such agent or attorney-in-fact shall direct investments.
-The Custodian shall follow the directions of such agent or attorney-in-fact and shall be under no duty to review or question any direction, action or failure to direct or act of such agent or attorney in fact.
-The Participant may revoke the agent or attorney-in-fact's authority at any time by notifying the Custodian in writing of such revocation.
+The Participant (or the Participant's duly authorized representative) may delegate the authority to invest all or a portion of the Participant's Roth IRA to an agent or attorney-in-fact, including but not limited to a division or affiliate of the Custodian, by notifying the Custodian in writing on a form acceptable to the Custodian of the delegation of such investment authority, the name of the person or persons to whom such authority is delegated, any limitations upon such authority and the assets over which such agent or attorneyin-fact shall have investment authority.
+The Custodian shall follow the directions of such agent or attorney-in-fact and shall be under no duty to review or question any direction, action or failure to direct or act of such agent or attorney-in-fact.
+The Participant may revoke the agent's or attorney-in-fact's authority at any time by notifying the Custodian in writing of such revocation.
 The Custodian shall not be liable in any way for transactions initiated prior to receipt of such notice of revocation.
-The Participant (or the Participant's duly authorized representative) is responsible at all times for directing the investment of assets in the Account.
+The Participant (or the Participant's duly authorized representative) is responsible at all times for directing the investment of assets in the Roth IRA.

-3.3 CASH BALANCES.
-The Participant authorizes the deposit or investment of cash balances in the Account in:

-- (a) deposit accounts with Morgan Stanley Bank, N.A. and/or any other banking affiliate of the Custodian; - (b) any other sweep investment vehicle specified either in the Adoption Agreement or an agreement applicable to the sweep investment vehicle for the Account; or - (c) any sweep investment vehicle otherwise made available to the Account and disclosed to the Participant.
+- 3.3 CASH BALANCES.
+The Participant authorizes the deposit or investment of cash balances in the Roth IRA in: - (a) deposit accounts with Morgan Stanley Bank, N.A. and or any other banking affiliate of the Custodian; - (b) any other sweep investment vehicle specified either in the Adoption Agreement or an agreement applicable to the sweep investment vehicle for the Roth IRA; or - (c) a sweep investment vehicle otherwise made available to the Roth IRA and disclosed to the Participant.

-The Custodian may amend this Section 3.3, or change the sweep investment vehicle available to the Account, at any time with notice to the Participant.
+The Custodian may amend this Section 3.3, or change the sweep investment vehicle available to the Roth IRA, at any time with notice to the Participant.